 And through the process of delighting yourself in the Lord, you see that He delights in you!
 You have His whole heart and will always have His love!

 Are you in a season of waiting?
-Delight yourself in the Lord.
-Look up these scriptures in your Bible and begin to familiarize yourself with them.
+Look up these scriptures on delighting yourself in the Lord in your Bible and begin to familiarize yourself with them.
 Highlight them, write them in your journal, pray them, but mostly get them in your heart!
 And He will give you the desires of your heart!When I learned to delight myself in the Lord, I thought about how my heart looked to God more than how my hair looked for a guy.

 Need more encouragement while in a season of waiting?
 Check these out: